What Medicare covers

 Early prescription refills

-We recommend you check with your Part D or Medicare Advantage plan or your pharmacy regarding early refills.
+We recommend you check with your Part D or Medicare Advantage plan or your pharmacy about early refills.

-In addition, CMS has ruled that Part D and Medicare Advantage plans may relax other restrictions due to coronavirus, such as:
+In addition, Part D and Medicare Advantage plans may relax other restrictions due to coronavirus, such as:

-- Reimburse beneficiaries for prescriptions they buy at an out-of-network pharmacy.
+- Reimbursing beneficiaries for prescriptions they buy at an out-of-network pharmacy.

-- Relax restrictions on retail pharmacies that offer mail and home delivery services of prescriptions.
+- Relaxing restrictions on retail pharmacies that offer mail and home delivery services of prescriptions.

-- Waive prior authorizations for Part D drugs used to treat coronavirus.
+- Waiving prior authorizations for Part D drugs used to treat coronavirus.

 Medicare telehealth coverage

-Medicare is expanding its telehealth benefits so Medicare beneficiaries, who are at a higher risk for coronavirus, can receive a wider range of health care services from their doctors without having to travel to a health care facility.
-This means Medicare can pay for office, hospital and other visits for services that include:
+Medicare expanded its telehealth benefits (www.medicare.gov) so Medicare beneficiaries, who are at a higher risk for coronavirus, can receive a wider range of health care services from their doctors without having to travel to a health care facility.
+This means Medicare will pay for more than 80 additional services when furnished via telehealth, such as:

-Beneficiaries may use phones or smart phones and other devices that have audio and video capabilities to get telehealth services.
+Beneficiaries may use phones or smart phones and other devices that have audio and video, or just audio capabilities to get telehealth services.

 Telehealth services are billed at the same amount as in-person services.
 Medicare coinsurance and deductibles still apply, however, the federal government allows health care providers to reduce or waive cost-sharing for telehealth visits.